psotou/fintoc/README.md

 # Disclaimer

-This ~yet another carbon copy~ library is heavily influenced by the [Python SDK](https://github.com/fintoc-com/fintoc-python) devoleped by the guys at [Fintoc](https://fintoc.com/).
+This ~yet another carbon copy~  Go library is heavily influenced by the [Python SDK](https://github.com/fintoc-com/fintoc-python) devoleped by the guys at [Fintoc](https://fintoc.com/).

-This Go library is in a very early stage in which you can only used certain endpoints, namely, the **link**, **account** and **movements** endpoints.
+The library is in a very early stage, which means you can only use certain endpoints, namely, the **link**, **account** and **movements** endpoints.
 Though, the whole API, with all its endpoints, should be wrapped up soon.

 # HOW-TO